dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 {% endprettify %}

 Verify that the `bin` directory for the system cache is in your path.
-The following path, on Mac OSX, includes the system cache.
+The following path, on macOS, includes the system cache.

 {% prettify sh %}
 $ echo $PATH